top of page

 Lesson

-We should be quick to render help to those in need.
-We might not be able to feed the 5000 like Jesus did or heal the sick, but no matter how small, our help can go a long way and transform somebody’s life.
+We must be quick to assist those in need.
+We may not be able to feed the 5000 like Jesus or heal the sick, but our assistance, no matter how small, can go a long way and change someone's life.
+Related Post: Why Is Jesus Celebrated During Christmas

 Lesson